Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/use-dbt-copilot.md

 ## Generate and build models

-dbt Copilot seamlessly integrates with the [Visual Editor](/docs/cloud/visual-editor), a drag-and-drop experience that helps you build your visual models, by helping you generate SQL expressions or fully build models using natural language prompts.
+dbt Copilot seamlessly integrates with the [Visual Editor](/docs/cloud/visual-editor), a drag-and-drop experience that helps you build your visual models, by helping you generate SQL expressions.

 Before you being, make sure you can access the [Visual Editor](/docs/cloud/use-visual-editor#access-visual-editor).